Rākei-hikuroa: Battle of Te Paepae o Rarotonga

-According to Grace, Rongomai-tara confronted her brother again and he cryptically admitted to the murder.
+According to Grace, Rongomai-tara confronted her brother again and he cryptically admitted to the murder, saying waiho ra kia tu takitahi ana nga whetū o te rangi ("Let there be only one star shining in the sky).
 According to Te Waitohioterangi, Kahutapere confronted Rākei-hikuroa and was nearly killed.
 As he fled back to his village, his brother Rākei-hakeke was captured, along with his own twin sons, Matangiora and Kokakore.
 Although Kahutapere begged for them to be saved, they were executed.

 Kahutapere raised a war party and attacked Pukepoto, in the Battle of Te Paepae o Rarotonga.
-According to Te Waitohioterangi, Kahutapere was aided by his cousin Te Mahaki-a-tauhei, Kahutapere’s brother Taururangi, Te Rangi-nui-a-Ihu, and Kahu-tauranga.
+According to Te Waitohioterangi, Kahutapere was aided by his cousin Te Māhaki-a-tauhei, his brother Taururangi, Māhaki's son Te Rangi-nui-a-Ihu, and Kahu-tauranga.
 They attacked Tūpurupuru's advance party, killing its commander Pouarau and eating his heart, as normal for the mātāika (first casualty of a battle).
 When Tūpurupuru received the news he was tying up his hair in preparation for the attack and the cord kept snapping, leading him to prophesy his own demise, “Pouarau in the morning and me in the afternoon.”
-Another member of Te Mahaki-a-tauhei’s people, Whakarau-potiki, had been away hunting when the call to arms came and had therefore been left behind, but he found the stake that had been used for cooking Pouarau’s heart (the kōhiku-manawa) and tracked the war party to Pukepoto, made his way to the front line and killed Tūpurupuru with a spear strike to the throat.
+Te Mahaki-a-tauhei’s son, Whakarau-potiki, had been away hunting when the call to arms came and had therefore been left behind, but he found the stake that had been used for cooking Pouarau’s heart (the kōhiku-manawa), tracked the war party to Pukepoto, made his way to the front line and killed Tūpurupuru with a spear strike to the throat.
 In recognition of this deed, Kahutapere allowed Whakarau to marry his daughters, Pare and Kura.

 According to Grace, Tūpurupuru was cooked in an oven with matai wood.
 It is said that the sap which comes out of this wood when it is burnt is Tūpurupuru's blood.
+According to Mitchell, the body was hung in a kahikatea tree, swinging over a stream, and Rākei-hikuroa tried but was unable to pull it down.
 According to Te Waitohioterangi, his body was hung from a tree and the war party took turns throwing spears at it.
 Eventually, Mahaki and Rangi-nui-a-ihu stopped this desecration.
 Rākei-hikuroa gave Rangi-nui-a-ihu his pounamu patu (greenstone club), Ngawhakatangiura, and four cooking boulders in thanks for this.